 d.
 Having nightmares, leading to sleep-related problems

-The reason why some soldiers don’t develop PTSD, while others do, is still unknown.
+Some soldiers don’t develop PTSD, while others do, is still unknown.

 But it’s common knowledge that the chances of developing the condition increase with the number of tours and combat missions that a veteran has experienced.

-This is not surprising, since hyperawareness, hypervigilance, and adrenaline are among the main factors contributing to your survival.
+This is not surprising since hyperawareness, hypervigilance, and adrenaline are among the main factors contributing to your survival.

 Once these bodily reserves are strained and worn down, dealing with profound stress is no longer possible, and to cope, the body goes into survival mode.